What Is The Mandatory Parenting Programme In Singapore?

 Upon completing the CPP consultation, parents receive a certificate that must be presented as part of their divorce filing.
 This certificate is crucial for proceeding with divorce matters in the Family Justice Courts.

-Who Can Be Excluded In The Mandatory Co-Parenting Programme?
+Who Can Be Excluded From The Mandatory Co-Parenting Programme?

 Exemptions from attending the Co-Parenting Programme (CPP) in Singapore are granted under specific circumstances.
 The following individuals may be excluded from participating in the CPP: